guillemj7/guillemj7/README.md

 Because of this, I am convinced that I will be a very valuable member in any position or team where logical thinking is needed and there are challenging problems that need to be solved.

 ## What to expect from this repository
-In this repository, one can find Jupyter Notebook files related with Machine Learning, Deep learning and Data Science.
+In this repository, you can find Jupyter Notebook files related with Machine Learning, Deep learning and Data Science.
 The files are organised in folders.

-In order to take a look at the actual notebook, I would suggest double clicking the file to open it and, once one has accessed, open the file using GitHub
+## Contact me
+You can reach me via:
+   -Gmail: guillemjuanico02@gmail.com
+   -LinkedIn: www.linkedin.com/in/guillem-juanico-rull